Colorectal cancer is the cancer of the colon (large

 Your doctor checks general signs of health, including checking for signs of disease, such as lumps or anything else that seems unusual.

 The doctor inserts a lubricated gloved finger into the rectum to feel for lumps or anything that seems unusual.
-However this detects cancer only in the last 5 to 8 centimetres of the rectum.
+However this detects cancer only in the last 5 to 8 centimeters of the rectum.

 An x-ray test using barium sulfate (a chalky liquid) to outline the inner part of the colon and rectum to look for abnormal areas on x-rays.
-If suspicious areas are seen, a sigmiodoscopy or colonoscopy will be needed to explore further.
+If suspicious areas are seen, a sigmoidoscopy or colonoscopy will be needed to explore further.